 - Men's and unisex shoes are wider than women's shoes.
 Women with quite wide feet can often wear standard men's width shoes.

 Read the shoe widths guide to find out about the different shoe widths brands use around the world.

 Shoe brands can have strange European shoe size conversions, especially in North America and Australia.
 Size 11 us (9 uk) can be listed as 41 or 42 instead of 43.
 It's common for British brands to convert 9 uk to 42 eu too.

 While this could mean the brand's shoe sizes run small, it's not always the case.
 One possible explanation is the brand uses Italian shoe sizing.
 Sometimes the european shoe size conversion is just plain wrong.

 So check the foot length for your shoe size first.
 If that looks OK, the shoes may fit like a glove.
 Don't let a dodgy euro size conversion make you miss out on your dream shoes!

 The UK shoe size system is the oldest in the world & uses an inch based formula.
 US women's shoe sizes are also based on the UK system, just with different numbering.

-There is 8.46mm or 1/3 inch between each whole UK & US shoe size and 4.23mm or 1/6 inch between half sizes.
-These small amounts make a big difference.
+There is 8.46mm or ⅓inch between each whole UK & US shoe size.
+That's only the width of your little fingernail!
+So there's a tiny 4.23mm or ⅙ inch between half sizes.
+But these small amounts make a big difference.